dvkramer/Kramer-Intelligence/README.md

 If you do not save your chat to the cloud, there is zero logging on my end.

 If you save your chat to the cloud, it is stored in Firebase.
-It is encrypted in transit but it is not encrypted in Firebase, so theoretically I can read your chats.
+It is encrypted, so it is safe from the outside world, but as the developer I can theoretically read your chats.
 I am not a weirdo and I don't even know how to do this, but Gemini told me it's possible and so I feel it's only right to disclose this.

 ## Windows App